-Reading knowledge of an approved second modern language; completion of Latin L300 with a grade of B (3.0) or better, or its equivalent.
+Reading knowledge of an approved second modern language.
 Proficiency is satisfied as outlined in the "Doctor of Philosophy, Language Requirement" section.

 Master of Arts Degree in Portuguese

 A minimum of 30 credit hours in graduate-level courses, at least 20 credit hours of which must be in departmental courses in Portuguese.
 A thesis (1-6 credits) is optional.
 With the approval of their advisor, students may take up to 10 credit hours of course work in a minor field.